French 300-level Course Descriptions

 Minor in French Language and Literature

 A student pursuing the Minor in French Language and Literature is required to take six courses in French, excluding 101 through 104.
 Students normally take 250, 251, 270, 271 and two courses at the 300 level.
-Students who are fluent in the language may begin the sequence at the 270-level with the chairperson's permission.
+Students who are fluent in the language may begin the sequence at the 270-level with the French Undergraduate Program Director's permission.

 Declaring a Minor